|Share / Print / Sitemap|

 The problem is determining correct inventory levels.
 If too little inventory is on hand, delays and even lost sales result, creating customer frustration.
 If too much inventory is on hand, you pay:

-With too much inventory on hand, cash is tied up in inventory and can't be used for other business activity.
-Not good.
+With too much inventory on hand, cash is tied up and can't be used for other business activity, which is not good.
 Managing inventory directly improves cash flow and the company's bottom line.

 The goal of inventory management is to ensure quick turnaround, minimize cost and maximize customer satisfaction.
 Determining the right inventory levels is based on several considerations.